 There is a \$20.00 late fee for monthly payments rejected through FACTS.
-Students with any outstanding fees will not be able to attend the following month until fees are cleared and brought up to date.
-Attendance on a Dayto-Day "Drop-in" basis is only available if there is space.
-Parents must call in advance to confirm if space is available so student may attend.
-Our program is licensed for twelve (12) students per teacher for preschool and forty-eight (48) students for the upper grades.
+Students with any outstanding fees may not be able to attend the following month until fees are cleared and brought up to date.
+Attendance on a less than daily, but regular basis is only available if there is space.
+Parents must commit to attending the same days throughout the FULL YEAR and payments will be deducted monthly regardless of attendance.
+This must be arranged with the office prior to the school year starting.
+Our program is licensed for twelve (12) students per teacher for preschool and twenty-four (24) students per teacher for the upper grades.